 I'm a Maths and Physics graduate from Keele University (1st class honours) currently on a gap year due to financial reasons but will go on to a masters in Gravity particles and fields at the university of Nottingham the following year.
 Im part of the UOTC (university officer training core) serving as a part time job taking us through the army reserve phase one training while at university.
 My main current hobby/ technical project is 3D printing, I'm planing on using it in lessons where it would be useful but in the meantime im currently making branded keychains for local shops.

-Unfortunately due to the lock down my tutoring career was cut short prematurely having only an official two months working with a tutoring agency in stoke but it is worth mentioning that whilst completing my degree my fellow students would often struggle with modules selected that where closer to my other subject (physics students doing a more maths heavy module would often seek my help before a lecturer), so I was certainly no beginner when i started tutoring in january.
+Unfortunately due to the lock down my tutoring career was cut short prematurely having only an official two months working with a tutoring agency but it is worth mentioning that whilst completing my degree my fellow students would often struggle with modules selected that where closer to my other subject (physics students doing a more maths heavy module would often seek my help before a lecturer), so I was certainly no beginner when i started tutoring in January.

 Lessons are very individual, but a general structure that is tried and tested in my army reserve (UOTC) time was the Explanation, Demonstration, Imitation followed by practice practice practice structure.
 This is a good structure as it puts me in somewhat of a difficult situation to plan lessons with the demonstrating part for maths students but will then give very good results after planning the lesson.
 One very good example was the lesson that I had the chance to bring that "Z and F" angle rules with trig and circular segments to find the size of the earth using shadows of a stick placed in the ground.

 During my A levels my courses were all run by different examination boards as well as my degree being run by two different schools different of examining bodies is something that i am used to and work well with